perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 ## 6. Review Misc

-CA stuff integration
+CA stuff integration:
+	- find an intro - DONE
+	- better split between related research and research - DONE

+Some other important aspects to look over (7th item):

-The research problem we try to solve
+A. The research problem we try to solve
+B. How/why did you choose the no-sorting programs?
+The "reasons" behind the choice of focus on in-line sorting algorithms are not well explained.
+Why do not use other types?
+Are those types representatives?
+C. Feedback to address in Discussion/Conclusion
+D. Background and Conclusion bad formulation (red on paper)

 6.1